tsekula/Picky-try-1/docs/Components.md

   - Queries the Data Storage Service
   - Provides results to the User Interface Component

-### 6. Gallery View Component
+### 7. Gallery View Component
-- **Functionality**: Displays images in a masonry-style layout and handles user interactions.
+- **Functionality**: Displays images in a masonry-style layout and handles user interactions within their private gallery.
 - **Challenges**:
   - Implementing smooth infinite scrolling
   - Optimizing image loading for performance